 - When will we meet and for how long?
 How frequently should we schedule troop meetings? - Where will we meet?
 Your meeting space should be somewhere safe, clean, and secure that allows all girls to participate.
 Some great meeting space ideas include schools, places of worship, libraries, and community centers.
-If working with teens, consider meeting at coffee shops, bookstores, or another place they enjoy. - Which components of the uniform will families need to purchase? - Will our troop be a single-grade level or facilitated as a multi-level troop with girls of many grade levels combined into one troop?
-If multi-level, how will we make sure they each get an ageappropriate experience? - How will we keep troop activities girl-led?
-Use the Volunteer Toolkit (VTK) to help you through this process by exploring options for activities and reviewing the meeting plans and resources lists - How often are we going to communicate to troop families?
+If working with teens, consider meeting at coffee shops, bookstores, or other places they enjoy. - Which components of the uniform will families need to purchase?
+Which uniform components will the troop provide for each girl? - Will our troop be a single grade level or facilitated as a multi-level troop with girls of many grade levels combined into one troop?
+If multi-level, how will we make sure they each get an ageappropriate experience? - How will we keep troop activities and decisions girl-led?
+Use the Volunteer Toolkit to help you through this process by exploring options for activities and reviewing the meeting plans and resources lists. - How often are we going to communicate to troop families?
 Which channels will we use to keep families in the loop?
 Effective communication will help set expectations and clarify parent/ caregiver responsibilities. - Will our troop charge dues, use product program proceeds, and/or charge per activity?
 How much money will we need to cover supplies and activities?
 What should our financial plan look like?